cop-pilot-eu/platform-integration-pipelines/cop-pilot-portal-pipelines/README-cop-pilot-portal-deploy.md

 ## 📬 Support

-If you need help troubleshooting deployments or onboarding your VM into the COP-PILOT CI/CD infrastructure, contact the core DevOps team.
+If you need help troubleshooting deployments or onboarding your VM into the COP-PILOT CI/CD infrastructure, contact the NETC team.